jkbelster/mctf-extension/README.md

 </br>

 <h2 align="left">Manual Installation</h2>
-<p>If you want to install the extension by yourself you have to follow these steps:</p>
+<p>If you want to install the extension from source you may follow these steps:</p>
 <ol>
   <li>Clone or Download the repository</li>
-  <li>Navigate to the extension page of chrome: <a href="chrome://extensions/">chrome://extensions/</a></li>
+  <li>Navigate to the extension page of chrome: chrome://extensions/</li>
   <li>Enable developer mode</li>
   <li>Click "Load unpacked extension"</li>
   <li>Select the "chrome" directory in the downloaded repository</li>
 </ol>
 </br>
-<p>It is not recommended to locally load the extension in Firefox, as the extension will be removed every time the browser is closed and must be reloaded manually.</p>
+<p>It is not recommended to locally load the extension in Firefox, as the extension will be removed on every browser restart and must be reloaded manually.</p>
 </br>

 <h2 align="left">License</h2>
 <p>Moodle Course Title Fixer is released under the MIT License.
-See the LICENSE file for more details.</p>
+See the <a href="https://github.com/jkbelster/moodle-course-title-fixer/blob/main/LICENSE">LICENSE</a> file for more details.</p>